 Before going up to the characters, the handler will talk to guests and get them excited for meeting the character.
 When I was visiting Disneyland, the handler quickly noticed that I use a blindness cane and offered to walk me to where the character was standing.
 They also asked if there was anything specific that I might need help with, such as character descriptions or dimmed lighting in the indoor character area.
 For an outdoor character meeting area, they offered to have the character move slightly so that the sun would not be directly in my eyes.

-For guests with visual impairment that do not use a cane, one of the cast members I talked to suggested that guests tell them that they have trouble seeing, that they have low vision, or that they are legally blind.
+For guests with vision loss/visual impairment that do not use a cane, one of the cast members I talked to suggested that guests or their parents tell the handler that they have trouble seeing, that they have low vision, or that they are legally blind.
 From there, the character handler can ensure there are no obstacles for a guest to run into or provide character descriptions as needed.

 Touching the costumes of characters